AudioReputation is reader-supported. When you buy through links on our site, we may earn an affiliate commission Learn More

 Define Your Budget

 Now that you have defined the purpose, we can talk about the budget.
 If you want an in-wall center speaker or in-wall front speakers and you want a high-quality product, you should be prepared to pay a few hundred at least.
 In-wall surround speakers are much cheaper and you can find a great pair of speakers for about $100.
 There are some decent choices for $50 or even less but don’t expect to be fully satisfied.
 The optimal amount of money you should spend on a pair of surround in-wall speakers is $100-$200.

 Read the Reviews and Make a Shortlist

 When you establish the purpose and your budget, you can start your search.
-Explore a few lists of best in-wall speakers, find the models you like, read their reviews (you can read ours but you should also read others, too), and make a shortlist of 5 or more speakers you really like.
+Explore a few lists of best in-wall speakers in 2021, find the models you like, read their reviews (you can read ours but you should also read others, too), and make a shortlist of 5 or more speakers you really like.